Phones · Resale guide

 |---|---|---|

-Note that higher storage variants (e.g., 256GB) will command prices at the higher end of these ranges.
+Prices can vary slightly for higher storage variants (e.g., 256GB).
 Use the calculator below for a personalized estimate based on your exact specs.

 Advantages — Why Buyers Pick the Google Pixel 8a in 2026